-Looking for things to do with the kids in the summer holidays?
-Take a look at our 50 best days out in Manchester for families – including family days out in the North West that you can travel to in an hour or so.
+Looking for things to do with the kids in Manchester?
+Take a look at our best family days out in Manchester.
+You’ve got a lot of options here, from escape rooms and VR games to parks and petting farms.
+We’ve also included some of our favourite family days out in the North West that you can travel to in an hour or so.

 -